 Location.
-31° 38.834′ N, 100° 2.523′ W. Marker is in Rowena, Texas, in Runnels County.
-Marker is on Edward Street (Farm to Market Road 2133) west of Concho Road, on the right when traveling east.
+31° 38.83′ N, 100° 2.876′ W. Marker is in Rowena, Texas, in Runnels County.
+Marker is at the intersection of Edward Street (Farm to Market Road 2133) and Mary Street, on the right when traveling east on Edward Street.
 Touch for map.
 Marker is in this post office area: Rowena TX 76875, United States of America.
+Touch for directions.

 Other nearby markers.
 At least 8 other markers are within 9 miles of this marker, measured as the crow flies.
-SPJST Lodge No. 49 (approx. 0.2 miles away); Rowena (approx. 0.3 miles away); Oldest Rock Building in City (approx. half a mile away); Sweet Home School J.W.
-Clampitt (approx. 6.6 miles away); San Clemente Mission (approx. 6.9 miles away); Colorado River Ferry Crossing (approx. 8.3 miles away); Carnegie Library Building (approx. 8.4 miles away).
+Oldest Rock Building in City (approx. 0.2 miles away); Sons of Hermann Lodge (approx. 0.3 miles away); SPJST Lodge No. 49 (approx. 0.4 miles away); Sweet Home School (approx. 4.3 miles away); J.W.
+Clampitt (approx. 6.9 miles away); San Clemente Mission (approx. 7.2 miles away); Colorado River Ferry Crossing (approx. 8˝ miles away); Miles Methodist Church (approx. 8˝ miles away).
 Touch for a list and map of all markers in Rowena.

 Also see . . .
-Sons of Hermann.
-From the Texas State Historical Associationís “Handbook of Texas Online”.
-(Submitted on July 22, 2016.)
+Rowena, TX.
+From the Texas State Historical Association’s “Handbook of Texas Online”.
+(Submitted on September 22, 2017.)